MicrosoftDocs/power-platform/power-virtual-agents/preview/analytics-sessions-transcripts.md

 ---
-title: Work with Power Apps bot conversation transcripts (Preview)
+title: Work with Power Apps bot conversation transcripts (preview)
 description: Work with bot conversation transcripts exported from Power Apps and learn how to pull the data into Power BI in Power Virtual Agents preview.
 keywords: "PVA"
 ms.date: 10/10/2022